 A pension provides for an income in retirement.
 Throughout your teaching career you are making contributions to a pension scheme and building up an entitlement to a pension.
 When you retire from teaching, you will draw down this pension to fund your retirement.
-Along with your pension from teaching, you will also be relying on the State Contributory pension in retirement.
+Along with your pension from teaching, those with Class A PRSI will also be relying on the State Pension Contributory in retirement.

 How many pension schemes are there?